 During The Job Search, I wanted to tell everyone who dared to ask me how my job search was going to kindly mind their business.
 Just in case.

-I learned EVERYTHING: how to write and tailor my resume to each position (font, font size, white spaces, what to include, what to cut off, and million other tweaks and fine-tunings), how to craft the perfect cover letter, the best time to apply for 13% (!) higher chance to get invited to a job interview, the best colors to dress in, when to arrive, the only appropriate handshake and body postures, what to say, what absolutely not to say, when to send a thank you letter and how to properly thank for their time wasted with you…
+I learned EVERYTHING: how to write and tailor my resume to each position (font, font size, white spaces, what to include, what to cut off, and million other tweaks and fine-tunings), how to craft the perfect cover letter, the best time to apply for 13% (!) higher chance to get invited to a job interview, the best colors to dress in, when to arrive, the only appropriate handshake and body postures, what to say, what to absolutely avoid saying, when to send a thank you letter and how to properly thank for their time wasted with you…

 On the not-so-dark side, job search (and hopefully job interviews), can even be amusing:

-– ”You didn’t study here.
+– ”You didn’t study here (in Norway).
 We offered the job to someone with a relevant education”.
 Hmm, I thought investing in education was a smart thing to do in life.

 – An offer to create an A-Z marketing strategy for % of possible sales.
 No, thanks.